-Myprotein dominates the UK protein powder market for good reason — they are cheap, they have an enormous range, and there is nearly always a discount code floating around.
-For a lot of people, they are the obvious first choice.
+Myprotein dominates the UK sports nutrition market for good reason — they are cheap, they have an enormous range (including Impact Whey Protein, one of the best-selling protein powders in the country), and there is nearly always a discount code floating around.
+For a lot of people, they are the obvious first choice for a daily protein shake.

 We track prices across 85+ UK protein brands on WheyWise, so we have a clear picture of where the value actually sits.
 Here are five alternatives worth trying — each for a different reason.